YINI-lang/YINI-spec/YINI-Specification.md

 - All dates in international format, YYYY-MM-DD.

 Upcoming release / v1.0.0 RC 7
+- **Fixed:** `\xhh` defined now as a short Unicode escape, using exactly 2 hexadecimal digits.
+Denotes the Unicode code point U+00hh; never a raw byte, since YINI has no byte-string literal type.
 - **Changed:** Made number-to-string conversion in lenient-mode concatenation deterministic.
 Decimal numbers keep a normalized form of their source
   spelling: digit separators and unnecessary plus signs are removed, and `E`